alt-dima/tofugu/README.md

-# Cloud Native Inventory Manager for OpenTofu or Terraform
+# Infrastructure layers configuration orchestrator for OpenTofu or Terraform
-Manage your infrastructure and environments with Inventory manager and OpenTofu/Terraform!
+Manage your infrastructure across multiple environments (development, staging, and production) and multiple layers (like multiple servers, networks, storage, databases) efficiently!
-Avoid duplication of the TF code!
-Reuse same code for multive enviroments with configuration in dedicated json files.
+Avoid duplicating Terraform code (directory for each environment) by reusing it across multiple environments with dedicated JSON configuration files.

-**Written for learing Go** (and cobra and viper)

-Application manages inventory and executes opentofu with terraform variables.
+- Environment/layer configuration stored outside the Terrafom/OpenTofu code
+- Terrafom/OpenTofu code, called **tofi**, should be generic enough to handle provided configuration to deploy same resources with different configurations
+- `tfvars` and `variables` are automatically generated in the temporary folder with selected terraform code = resulting in full set of the Terraform code and configuration variables
+- After temporary folder is ready it executes `terraform` or `tofu` with specified parameters
+- Maintainins separate state files for each environment/layer = automaticaly/dynamic provides configuration for remote state managment (different path on the storage regarding configured layers/dimensions).
+So the deployed set (configuration+terraform) stored in different `tfstate` files in remote storage (S3, GCS)

-No need to manually create any `tfvars` or `variables` files/directives -> [empty variables.tf](examples/tofies/demo-org/vpc/variables.tf)
+- No need to manually create any `tfvars` or `variables` files/directives -> [empty variables.tf](examples/tofies/demo-org/vpc/variables.tf)

 ## Usage